Summer can be a difficult time if your dog suffers from hay fever

 - West Highland white terrier

-- Monitor pollen forecasts daily and keep your dog indoors whenever possible when the count is high (generally on warm and dry days)
+- Monitor pollen forecasts daily and keep your dog indoors whenever possible when the pollen count is high (generally on warm and dry days)

-- On high pollen days, wipe or wash your dog down after a walk to remove pollen from their coat
+- On high-pollen days, wipe or wash your dog down after a walk to remove pollen from their coat

-- Avoid drying your dog’s bedding and towels on a clothes-line outside when pollen counts are high
+- Avoid drying your dog’s bedding and towels on a clothesline outside when pollen counts are high

 - Keep windows and doors shut as much as possible